What Is The P In Ph

 From Greek Roots

 The letter 'φ' (phi) in the Greek alphabet is the direct ancestor of the 'ph' digraph in English.
-In ancient Greek, phi represented an aspirated voiceless bilabial stop – a sound that doesn't exist in modern English.
+On top of that, in ancient Greek, phi represented an aspirated voiceless bilabial stop – a sound that doesn't exist in modern English.
 This sound was similar to a 'p' followed by a puff of air, much like the 'p' in "speak" but with a more pronounced aspiration.
 As the Greek language evolved and spread, the pronunciation of phi gradually shifted.
 By the time Greek words began to be incorporated into other languages, particularly Latin, phi was often pronounced as an /f/ sound.

 Latin's Adaptation